Your care · Patient information

 Everything you need to feel prepared for private eye surgery in the UK — from appointments and consent to recovery guidance.
-If you’re considering cataract surgery, oculoplastics, or another procedure, use this page to understand what happens before, during and after treatment, then book a consultation.
+If you’re considering cataract surgery, oculoplastics, or another procedure, use this page to understand what happens before, during and after treatment.

+Private eye care should feel calm and well-explained.
 If you have sudden vision loss, severe eye pain, flashing lights, or a new curtain-like shadow, seek urgent NHS care (A&E/111) before booking.
+Otherwise, this guide walks you through each stage of your care.

 Before your appointment: what to bring and how to prepare